microsoft/vscode-tslint/README.md

 ## Development setup
 - run npm install inside the `tslint` and `tslint-server` folders
 - open VS Code on `tslint` and `tslint-server`
+- compile the server once (see developing the server)

 ## Developing the server
 - open VS Code on `tslint-server`